de Gournay's New Beirut Showroom

 A longstanding centre of creative and commercial activity, de Gournay’s projects in the Middle East have expanded in steady progression alongside a wave of design talent emerging from the Arab world.
 Commencing the third decade of the 21st century, a new standalone premises within the region promises to engage this developing creative field as de Gournay’s repertoire of bespoke artistry reaches new heights.
-Beirut - capital of the Lebanon and one of the oldest cities in the world - continues to cultivate a rich cultural forum in keeping with its reputation as ‘The Paris of the Middle East’, and de Gournay is proud to unveil its latest showroom within the Achrafieh quarter: historic hub of Beirut’s artistic cognoscenti.
+Beirut - the capital of Lebanon and one of the oldest cities in the world - continues to cultivate a rich cultural forum in keeping with its reputation as ‘The Paris of the Middle East’, and de Gournay is proud to unveil its latest showroom within the Achrafieh quarter: historic hub of Beirut’s artistic cognoscenti.

 Claud Cecil Gurney comments: “I always knew I wanted to open a showroom in Beirut.
 It has so many different cultures in one place.
 It is a crossroads of Arabic, French and English - when you get a mix like that it’s magical.”